alihusain120/RecognizeMe/README.md

 ATTRIBUTIONS:

-This project and some code (attributed in the .py files respectively) was adapted from the following sources:
+This project (attributed in .py files respectively) was adapted from the following sources:

 1. https://www.dlology.com/blog/live-face-identification-with-pre-trained-vggface2-model/ and the corresponding GitHub repo: https://github.com/Tony607/Keras_face_identification_realtime.